 Polish up and refresh your existing knowledge, revise the words you once already knew and you will be amazed how quickly you can re-capture what was once thought lost.

 One of my favorite tools to do this is Skritter, a phone app that lets you refresh your old vocabulary – and even add new words if you like.
+(BONUS: Use code TCCSPECIAL when you sign up for Skritter to get a 7-day free trial plus a 50% discount on the first 6 month!)

 Tip #2: Learn Mandarin the Smart Way